giuvecchio/matfuse-sd/README.md

 - a new multi-encoder vq-vae architecture which processes each material map (diffuse, normal, roughness and specular) independently, learning a disentangled latent representation.
 - a new a _VQMaterialLoss_ which combines the original _VQLPIPSWithDiscriminator_ with a rendering loss.
 - multi-condition fusion mechanism.

-### ⚠️ Notes
-We're releasing the full source used to train MatFuse and running inference.
-Trained weights _might_ come in the future, but we have no plans of releasing them at the moment.

 MatFuse is trained on a combination of the dataset by Deschaintre et al. (2018) and materials from the [PolyHeaven](https://polyhaven.com/) library.
 We do not plan to release such dataset as it can be easily collected.
 Anyway, if you plan to train your own MatFuse, we strongly recomend using the recently released dataset **[MatSynth](https://gvecchio.com/matsynth)** which contains a wider variety of high-resolution materials and annotations.